ctkelley/SIAMFANLEquations.jl/README.md

 ### Updates since 0.2.3

-- **0.3.1 is the current release.** It has Newton-GMRES (nsoli.jl) Pseudo Transient GMRES, GMRES (kl_gmres), and BiCGSTAB (kl_bicgstab)
+- **0.3.2 is the current release.**
-- __Breaking Change:__
-- The __keyword for the initial pseudo-time step__ in the PTC codes is now __delta0__ and not ptc0 or dt0 which it was before.

 - 0.3.1 has this new stuff since 0.3.0
-  - ptcsoli is working and covered by CI.
-  - restarted GMRES is working and in CI.
-  - BiCGSTAB is working and in CI.
-  - Newton-Krylov solvers done (Newton-GMRES/BiCGSTAB and Ptcsoli with both linear solvers)
+  - __Nonlinear and linear solvers done__

-  - Notebook in much better shape, print book -> notebook mostly done.
+- 0.3.2 has complete notebook and mostly complete notebook <--> printbook maps

 - Small things
    - Default side for preconditer is now __"right"__.
 See section 3.1.3 for the story on this.
    - Default forcing term is still constant __eta = .1__.
 This could change at any time and I've been careful to specify it completely in the examples.
+   - Storage for BiCGSTAB should be a vector, but I will accept a matrix.
+I will only use the first column of that matrix.

-### What's after 0.3.1?
+### What's after 0.3.2?

- - 0.3.2 goes out when the writing is mostly done.

  - 0.3.3 goes out when Chapter 3 is finished.
 I'm hoping for sometime in May.

  - 0.4.0 is Anderson acceleration.